Mazurex/ASMX/readme.md

-# ASMX Language Documentation
+# WaffleScript Language Documentation

 ## Overview

-**ASMX** is a custom coding language made for fun, right now the interpreter is not available for public viewing, however you are able to see the syntax and documentation as is.
+**WaffleScript** (.wfs) is a custom coding language made for fun, right now the interpreter is not available for public viewing, however you are able to see the syntax and documentation as is.

 ## Where to Find Documentation